-"(I) community health representatives;
+- "(I) community health representatives;

-'(J) maintenance and repair; and
+- "(J) maintenance and repair; and

-'(K) traditional health care practices.
+- "(K) traditional health care practices.

-"(b) USE OF FUNDS .-
+- "(b) Use of Funds.-

-"(1) LIMITATION.-Any funds appropriated under the authority of this section shall not be used to offset or limit any other appropriations made to the Service under this Act. the Act of November 2, 1921 (25 U.S.C.
+- "(1) LIMITATION.-Any funds appropriated under the authority of this section shall not be used to offset or limit any other appropriations made to the Service under this Act, the Act of November 2, 1921 (25 U.S.C.
 13) (commonly known as the 'Snyder Act'), or any other provision of law.

-(2) ALLOCATION.-
+"(2) ALLOCATION.-

-"(A) IN GENERAL.-Funds appropriated under the authority of this section shall be allocated to service units or Indian tribes or tribal organizations.
+- "(A) IN GENERAL.-Funds appropriated under the authority of this section shall be allocated to service units or Indian tribes or tribal organizations.
 The funds allocated to each tribe, tribal organization, or service unit under this subparagraph shall be used to improve the health status and reduce the resource deficiency of each tribe served by such service unit, tribe or tribal organization.
-Such allocation shall weigh the amounts appropriated in favor of those service areas where the health status of Indians within the area, as measured by life expectancy based upon the most recent data available, is significantly lower than the average health status for Indians for all service areas, except that amounts allocated to each such area using such a weighted allocation formula shall not be less than the amounts allocated to each such area in the previous fiscal year.

-"(B) APPORTIONMENT.-The apportionment of funds allocated to a service unit, tribe or tribal organization under subparagraph (A) among the health service responsibilities described in subsection (a)(4) shall be determined by the Service in consultation with, and with the active participation of, the affected Indian tribes in accordance with this section and such rules as may be established under title VIII.

-"(c) HEALTH STATUS AND RESOURCE DEFI-CIENCY.-In this section:

-"(1) DEFINITION.-The term 'health status and resource deficiency' means the extent to which-

-"(A) the health status objective set forth in section 3(2) is not being achieved; and

-"(B) the Indian tribe or tribal organization does not have available to it the health resources it needs, taking into account the actual cost of providing health care services given local geographic, climatic, rural, or other circumstances.

-"(2) RESOURCES .- The health resources available to an Indian tribe or tribal organization shall include health resources provided by the Service as well as health resources used by the Indian Tribe or tribal organization, including services and financing systems provided by any Federal programs, private insurance, and programs of State or local governments.
+Such allocation shall weigh the amounts appropriated in favor of those service areas where the health status of Indians within the area, as measured by life expectancy based upon the most recent data available, is significantly lower than the average health status for Indians for all service areas, except that amounts allocated to each such area using such a weighted allocation formula shall not be less than the amounts allocated to each such area in the previous fiscal year. - "(B) APPORTIONMENT.-The apportionment of funds allocated to a service unit, tribe or tribal organization under subparagraph (A) among the health service responsibilities described in subsection (a)(4) shall be determined by the Service in consultation with, and with the active participation of, the affected Indian tribes in accordance with this section and such rules as may be established under title VIII. - "(c) HEALTH STATUS AND RESOURCE DEFI-CIENCY.-In this section: - "(1) DEFINITION.-The term 'health status and resource deficiency' means the extent to which- - "(A) the health status objective set forth in section 3(2) is not being achieved; and - "(B) the Indian tribe or tribal organization does not have available to it the health resources it needs, taking into account the actual cost of providing health care services given local geographic, climatic, rural, or other circumstances. - "(2) RESOURCES.-The health resources available to an Indian tribe or tribal organization shall include health resources provided by the Service as well as health resources used by the Indian Tribe or tribal organization, including services and financing systems provided by any Federal programs, private insurance, and programs of State or local governments. - "(3) REVIEW OF DETERMINATION.-The Secretary shall establish procedures which allow any Indian tribe or tribal organization to petition the Secretary for a review of any determination of the extent of the health status and resource deficiency of such tribe or tribal organization. "(d) ELIGIBILITY.-Programs administered rectly by the Service.

-"(3) REVIEW OF DETERMINATION.-The Secretary shall establish procedures which allow any Indian tribe or tribal organization to petition the Secretary for a review of any determination of the extent of the health status and resource deficiency of such tribe or tribal organization. "(d) ELIGIBILITY.-Programs administered by any Indian tribe or tribal organization under the authority of the Indian Self-Determination and Education Assistance Act shall be eligible for funds appropriated under the authority of this section on an equal basis with programs that are administered directly by the Service.
+"(d) ELIGIBILITY.-Programs administered by any Indian tribe or tribal organization under the authority of the Indian Self-Determination and Education Assistance Act shall be eligible for funds appropriated under the authority of this section on an equal basis with programs that are administered di-

-"(e) REPORT.-Not later than the date that is 3 years after the date of enactment of this Act, the Secretary shall submit to the Congress the current health status and resource deficiency report of the Service for each Indian tribe or service unit, including newly recognized or acknowledged tribes.
-Such report shall set outby the Service; "(3) the amount of funds necessary to eliminate the health status and resource deficiencies of all Indian tribes served by the Service; and
+(e) REPORT.-Not later than the date that is 3 years after the date of enactment of this Act, the Secretary shall submit to the Congress the current health status and resource deficiency report of the Service for each Indian tribe or service unit, including newly recognized or acknowledged tribes.
+Such report shall set outby the Service;

-"(1) the methodology then in use by the Service for determining tribal health status and resource deficiencies, as well as the most recent application of that methodology;
+'(1) the methodology then in use by the Service for determining tribal health status and resource deficiencies, as well as the most recent application of that methodology;

-"(2) the extent of the health status and resource deficiency of each Indian tribe served
+'(2) the extent of the health status and resource deficiency of each Indian tribe served